ankushchimnani/DSA-Must-Do-Questions/10_Balanced Parenthesis/Editorial/balancedParenthesisEditorial.md

 ### Space Complexity:

-`O(N)`.

-All the N characters of string can reside inside the stack.
+`O(N)`, All the N characters of string can reside inside the stack.

-No extra space is required.

 ### Alternate Solution: